The Files page displays the current code quality information for each analyzed file in your enabled repository branches.

 Toggle between the list and annotated source code views using the icon on the right-hand side.
 When using the list view, you can use filters to help you find specific issues in the file.
 Select an issue to see more information about the issue.

-For more information about the available filters and information for each issue see the Issues page.
+For more information about the available information and filters and for each issue see the Issues page.

 Toggle between the list and annotated source code views using the icon on the right-hand side.